AnnaGenina/pyGravSphere/README.md

 Galaxy_3, Galaxy_1
 ```
 The output files will make their way to the *GalaxyData* directory inside your working directory.
 If you would like to process your data yourself, make sure the format is the same as here.

+**Note that a more sophisticated pyGravSphere-based binning routine for the second moments has been introduced in Zoutendijk et al. 2021**
+**This can be found here: https://github.com/slzoutendijk/hkbin**

 ### Preparing submission scripts